Andonome/lk/system/users.md

 `sudo:x:27:mike,steve`

-We can use groupmod, like like usermod, e.g. to change a name:
+We can use groupmod, like usermod, e.g. to change a name:

 ```sh
 groupmod -n frontoffice backoffice